ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 :-------------------------:|:-------------------------:
 ![](images/distribution_of_emotions_audio.png)  |  ![](images/distribution_of_sexes_audio.png)

-That's pretty interesting, I am now interested in looking at how things like pitch or volume is affected by the sex of the speaker.
+That's pretty interesting; I am now curious to look at how things like pitch or volume are affected by the sex of the speaker.
 We can look at it from two perspectives.
 One being the wave plot, which depicts the amplitude of the sound over time, and the MFCC, or the *Mel Frequency Cepstral Coefficient*, which are the features I am feeding into my neural network.
 MFCC scales the sound frequencies to make the features better represent what we humans hear.

 Waveplot             |  MFCC (Male) | MFCC (Female) :-------------------------:|:-------------------------: | :-----------------------------:
 ![](images/male_vs_female_angry_audio.png)  |  ![](images/male_mfcc_audio.png) | ![](images/female_mfcc_audio.png)

 While although there are subtle differences in the MFCC plots, it might be hard to discern the key differences between both the male MFCC and the female MFCC of their respective *angry* audio clips.
-It is much more apparent in the waveplot, that there is a difference in the levels of sound provided by the two voice actors.
+It is much more apparent in the wave plot that there is a difference in the levels of sound provided by the two voice actors.
 The male's voice is distinctly louder than the female's.

 <a href="#Table-of-Contents">Back to top</a><br>
 <a name="Image-Data"></a>